vicevirus/writeupz/README.md

 # writeupz
-A place for me to place cybersecurity writeups
+A place for me to place cybersecurity writeups and reports that I've made/